trimstray/test-your-sysadmin-skills/README.md

 grep -insr "pattern" *
 ```

-- <code>-i</code> ignore case distinctions in both the PATTERN and the input files
+- `-i` ignore case distinctions in both the PATTERN and the input files
-- <code>-n</code>  prefix each line of output with the 1-based line number within its input file
+- `-n`  prefix each line of output with the 1-based line number within its input file
-- <code>-s</code> suppress error messages about nonexistent or unreadable files.
+- `-s` suppress error messages about nonexistent or unreadable files.
-- <code>-r</code> read all files under each directory, recursively.
+- `-r` read all files under each directory, recursively.

 </details>

 <details>
 <summary><b>How to find out the dynamic libraries executables loads when run?</b></summary><br>

-You can do this with <code>ldd</code> command:
+You can do this with `ldd` command:

 ```bash
 ldd /bin/ls